jftl6y/WhatTheHack/050-AIS-APIManagementwithFunctions/Student/Challenge-00.md

 ## Description

+**_NOTE:_** Due to the shortened duration of this hack, all of the steps in this hack can be completed from the Azure Portal.
+Installing the components below is an **Optional** step, but if you want to develop locally you are free to do so.

+For this challenge, ensure that you are able to log in to the Azure Portal and can access the API Management instance assigned to your user.

 In this challenge we will be setting up all the tools needed to complete our challenges.

   - Install the recommended toolset as follows: